itsmerizzi/running-ai-locally/README.md

-# 🤖 Project: Using Ollama with Python – Example
+# 🤖 Running AI Locally with Ollama

 This project demonstrates how to use locally hosted AI models with [Ollama](https://ollama.com/), integrating them into Python via two methods: using the official `ollama` Python library and through direct HTTP requests using `requests`.